Cut up some kindling, start a fire and get cooking. That simple premise has worked for humanity since the dawn of time.

 Using the stove is straightforward and intuitive.
 Simply build a small fire inside the body of the stove and place the pot on top.
 When assembled, the pot sits a few inches above the main body of the stove letting air rush through the fire.
 It gets roaring quickly.

-How It Works: The Solo Stove uses the principal of “gasification” to burn wood very cleanly.
+How It Works: The Solo Stove uses the principle of “gasification” to burn wood very cleanly.
 Basically, the design causes great airflow of pre-heated oxygen past the burning material.
 The result is a torch of a flame (and very little smoke) from just a little firewood.

 As the company puts it, the stove actually “cooks the smoke out of the wood and then burns the smoke not once, but twice.”